 What is a frame?

 To perform a call to a function, the CLR generates call data and puts them to the call stack.
 This block of data is called stack frame (or frame for short) and includes function location, call arguments, local variables, and so on.

-While debugging, all frames from the current call stack are displayed on the Frames pane of the Debug window, where you can select any frame and view its data.
+While debugging, all frames from the current call stack are displayed on the Threads & Variables pane of the Debug window, where you can select any frame and view its data.